Ryu is the main character from the long-running, exceptionally successful Street Fighter brawling video games series.

-This take looks at Ryu and the entirety of his updated history and some of the alternate versions from some of the versus series.
+This take looks at Ryu and the entirety of his updated history.
+Plus some of the alternate versions from some of the Versus series.

 - This profile features tabletop RPG mechanics about the video game’s gameplay.
 See our video games writeups FAQ for more.

 - This profile is one whole percentage point above our too-many-words-for-one-article threshold.
 So it was split in two.
 We’d rather have fast readers click once to continue reading than have slow readers feel intimidated by a long article.
 The second half is there.